vatesfr/xen-orchestra/docs/incremental_replication.md

 ### Finished

 Your backup job should now be working correctly!
 Manually run the job the first time to check if everything is OK.
-Then, enable the job. **Now, only the deltas are sent, your initial seed saved you a LOT of time if you have a slow network.**
+Then, enable the job. **Now only the deltas are sent, your initial seed saved you a LOT of time if you have a slow network.**

 ### Failover process